SoftwareAG/c8y-docs/content/webmethods-io.md

 weight: 110
 ---

-webMethods.io Integration is Software AG’s cloud based integration solution.
+webMethods.io Integration is {{< company-sag >}}'s cloud based integration solution.
 It enables you to automate tasks by connecting cloud applications and services (such as Marketo, Salesforce, Evernote, and Gmail) without writing any code.